The Business Case for Integrated Pest Management

 Article by Joseph Salvatore Knipper

-As a business owner or manager in New York City, have you ever wondered why businesses seem to spend so much time and money dealing with pest control?
+As a business owner or manager in New York City, have you ever wondered why businesses seem to spend so much time and money on pest control?
+That’s because pest control traditionally tends to treat the symptoms of a pest infestation, rather than the cause.
+That’s where integrated pest management comes in.

 Integrated Pest Management (IPM) is a proven, more economical method for pest control that everyone can benefit from.
-It is better for the environment.
-It is better for your customers.
-And most importantly, it’s better for your business.
+Unlike traditional pest control, integrated pest management places more emphasis on finding long-term, eco-friendly, preventative solutions to keep pests away.
+IPM is better for the environment, better for your customers, and most importantly, better for your business.

 Why isn’t IPM practiced more often?
 Often the reason is that people who are unfamiliar with the IPM approach are put off by the higher upfront cost and time required.
 But in reality, implementing integrated pest management is a smart investment that will save you a lot more money in the long run.